-Herald traded at or above asset value early in its life and over the period of the technology bubble.
-However, the trust has traded at a discount in recent years and, as illustrated in Figure 19, this has widened over the course of 2016 such that Herald is trading at discounts that are towards the widest end of its five-year range.
-Herald's current discount is 21.9%, which is above its five-year average of 17.9%.
+HRI traded at or above asset value early in its life and over the period of the technology bubble.
+However, the trust has traded at a discount in recent years and, as illustrated in Figure 19, this has widened over the course of 2016 such that HRI is trading at discounts that are towards the widest end of its five-year range.
+HRI's current discount is 21.9%, which is above its five-year average of 17.9%.
 Over the year to the end of July 2016 the discount moved within a range of 13.9% and 25.2%.

-Herald saw its discount widen during the market sell off in January and February, which was in common with the broader investment trust sector.
-The sector as a whole then saw some reversion of this trend, although discounts subsequently saw some widening again in the run up to the EU referendum, Herald being no exception.
-However, Herald's move would seem to have been wider than most.
+HRI saw its discount widen during the market sell off in January and February, which was in common with the broader investment trust sector.
+The sector as a whole then saw some reversion of this trend, although discounts subsequently saw some widening again in the run up to the EU referendum, HRI being no exception.
+However, HRI's move would seem to have been wider than most.
 This may be because its focus on small-cap earlier stage companies made investors relatively more nervous about its prospects and it could also reflect its UK bias as investors grew nervous ahead of the referendum.
 The managers think that this concern is largely unwarranted for two reasons.
-Firstly, they say that Herald's holdings generally benefit from having global income streams, for which they see limited impact from Brexit.
-Secondly, with 56% of the portfolio comprising UK companies (see Figure 8 on page 13) a significant proportion of costs are denominated in sterling, which has depreciated in the wake of the vote to leave the EU, thereby making many of Herald's companies more competitive.
+Firstly, they say that HRI's holdings generally benefit from having global income streams, for which they see limited impact from Brexit.
+Secondly, with 56% of the portfolio comprising UK companies (see Figure 8 on page 13) a significant proportion of costs are denominated in sterling, which has depreciated in the wake of the vote to leave the EU, thereby making many of HRI's companies more competitive.
 Overall, the managers think that this could be beneficial to the portfolio's valuation.
 They also say that, for earlier stage companies, their returns will be a function of whether their technology proves to be successful and that this is also largely unaffected by the outcome of the referendum.

-Figure 19: Herald share price percentage discount to NAV over five years

-Herald has a substantial allocation to the UK and, whilst it has outperformed its blended index, as illustrated in Figure 13, it has underperformed the US-focused Russell Indices, which are seen by many technology investors as a bellwether for the space.

-This may have been a contributory factor in the widening of its discount in the posttechnology bubble era.
+Figure 19: HRI share price percentage discount to NAV over five years pages 6 to 9).
+In our view, there is both the prospect for discount narrowing, back towards longer-term average discounts, if the market comes to a similar assessment that the portfolio's prospects are largely unaffected by the referendum outcome.
+We also think that there is the potential for a further tightening beyond these levels if the manager is correct about the outlook for the underlying portfolio.
+HRI has a substantial allocation to the UK and, whilst it has outperformed its blended index, as illustrated in Figure 13, it has underperformed the US-focused Russell Indices, which are seen by many technology investors as a bellwether for the space.
+This may have been a contributory factor in the widening of its discount in the post-technology bubble era.
 However, the manager believes that, in the absence of further changes in the exchange rate, there should be an improvement in the profitability of many UK domiciled investee companies, as sterling weakness come through to improved trading performance.
-It is often the case in the investment companies market that an improvement in relative performance is accompanied by a narrowing discount.
+If the manager is correct and we see an improvement in relative performance, we think that this will likely stimulate demand for HRI's shares, which could also help close the discount.

+We are inclined to agree with the manager's assessment and think that, if this is correct, the current discount potentially offers an attractive entry point, for longer-term investors, particularly given that the manager is excited about the prospects for the portfolio (see